Toronto Basement Flooding Protection Subsidy Program Explained

 Below are some things you can do inside and outside of your home to prevent basement flooding.

-- Use a sealant to fill any cracks or leaks in floors, wall, and windows.
+- Use a sealant to fill any cracks or leaks in floors, walls, and windows.

 - Regularly clean your eavestroughs and downspouts of built-up debris so that they can move rainwater away from the house.

-- If you can do it without causing damage to your neighbours' property, disconnect downspouts from the sewer system and ensure they are draining 2 meters from your home's foundation.
+- If you can do it without causing damage to your neighbors' property, disconnect downspouts from the sewer system and ensure they are draining 2 meters from your home's foundation.